-Now, to prove the show that $w$ to $w^\sharp$ are close it is enough to prove that, for every positive $\delta$, the quantity $M_{w^{\sharp}}(\delta)$, defined in \eqref{eumu}, can be estimated from above by some power of $\delta$.
-This is not true in general for every Sobolev function, but it holds for $w$ because it is a truncation of the torsion function of $\Omega$.
+To show that $w$ and $w^\sharp$ are close, it suffices to prove that, for every $\delta>0$, the quantity $M_{w^\sharp}(\delta)$, defined in \eqref{eumu}, can be bounded above by a power of $\delta$.
+This estimate does not hold in general for arbitrary Sobolev functions; however, it is valid for $w$ because $w$ is a truncation of the torsion function of $\Omega$.

 The main idea to bound from above the quantity $M_{w^{\sharp}}(\delta)$ is to write the set $A:=\{\nabla w^\sharp < \delta\} \cap \{0 <w^\sharp < {\tilde u}^\ast(\abs{S})\}$ as the union of suitable subsets, and to bound from above the measure of each of them.
-In order to do that, in Lemma \ref{lemmaI} we define a set $I\subseteq [0,{\tilde u}^\ast(\abs{S})]$ and, in \eqref{t_epsilon}, we define a positive number $t_{\varepsilon,\beta}\in{[0, {\tilde u}^\ast(\abs{S})]}$, so that we have
+In order to do that, in Lemma \ref{lemmaI} we define a set $I\subseteq [0,{\tilde u}^\ast(\abs{S})]$ and, in \eqref{t_epsilon}, we define a positive number $t_{\varepsilon}\in{[0, {\tilde u}^\ast(\abs{S})]}$, so that we have

-We will prove next Lemmas and Propositions under the additional assumptions where $\varepsilon_0$ will be suitably chosen later.
+We will prove next lemmas and propositions under the additional assumptions where $\varepsilon_0$ will be suitably chosen later.